sindresorhus/df/readme.md

 ### df.fs(filesystem)

-Returns a `Promise<Object>` with the space info for the specified filesystem.
+Returns a `Promise<Object>` with the space info for the given filesystem.

-- `filesystem` - The name of the filesystem.
+- `filesystem` - Name of the filesystem.
 - `size` - Total size in bytes.
 - `used` - Used size in bytes.
 - `available` - Available size in bytes.